Claude Vermette

 Claude Vermette (August 10, 1930 – April 21, 2006) was a Canadian ceramist and painter.
 He was born in Montreal, Quebec and died in Sainte-Agathe-des-Monts.
 He was an artist with an international reputation, and he made important contributions to the ceramic arts in Canada, especially in architectural ceramics, where he is considered a pioneer.

 Biography

-As a ceramist who worked in the architectural field, Claude Vermette was a pioneer in Québec and in Canada of this type of artistic expression.
-The bursts of colours of his ceramics, the warmth of their hues and the play of their textures brought a human dimension in architectural spaces that were often grey and frigid.
-In his paintings as well as in his prints and watercolours, Claude Vermette pursued this bold approach while constantly renewing and expanding the possibilities of colour and light.
+As a ceramist who worked in the architectural field, Claude Vermette was a pioneer in Canada bringing color in spaces that were often grey and frigid.

 Studies

 A lifelong resident of Montreal, Claude Vermette studied art under the guidance of Brother Jerome, c.s.c. at Notre-Dame College while also attending the Collège Saint-Laurent and the college of the Clercs de Saint-Viateur for his academic studies.
 Through his contact with Brother Jerome, he met Paul-Émile Borduas and joined the Automatiste group of emerging artists.
 He was considered too young by Borduas to sign the 1948 "Refus Global" (Global denial), but he was present at the launch of this manifesto, which was destined to become famous in Québec's contemporary history.
 Drawing, painting and ceramics were then his main modes of expression.